-Helena leads the life of most children’s dreams.
+Mirrormask’s protagonist Helena leads the life of most children’s dreams.
 She is born into a family of circus performers.
-Literally, the most wished for dream aside from astronaut for most kids.
+Literally, the most wished-for dream aside from astronaut for most kids.
 Yet, Helena dreams of a more normal life.
-Her and her mother get into an argument as kids do with their mothers and shortly thereafter Helena’s mother is hospitalized and is found to need surgery.
-Of course Helena can only blame herself.
+She and her mother get into an argument as kids do with their mothers and shortly thereafter Helena’s mother is hospitalized and is found to need surgery.
+Of course, Helena can only blame herself.
 That night Helena wakes into a fever dream of sorts where the fantastical and incredible come to life.

-Originally this story was a movie written by Neil Gaiman and Dave McKean, and with the movies success it was thus turned into a novel.
+Originally Mirrormask was a movie written by Neil Gaiman and Dave McKean, and with the movies success, it was thus turned into a novel.
 It is surprisingly short at only 80 pages, however, the narrative of the story and visual descriptions pack a punch.
 Much like the movie, the book uses descriptive visual language to describe the dream atmosphere that Helena enters.
 It reminds me a lot of Labyrinth and Dark Crystal – Dark fantasy.
-All the imagery has a dark edge to it and not all is wonderful and sweet in the mirrormask realm.
+All the imagery has a dark edge to it and not all is wonderful and sweet in the Mirrormask realm.

 The book is great, especially if you enjoy Neil Gaiman and I do.
 It isn’t as good as the movie, but it is an enjoyable dark romp into the mirror realm.